AdobeDocs/commerce-knowledge-base.en/help/how-to/general/how-to-obtain-and-apply-security-patches.md

 ---
 title: How to obtain and apply [!UICONTROL security patch]
-description: This article discusses how to obtain and apply a [!UICONTROL security patch] that has been released when you lack instructions on how to do so.
+description: This article provides instructions on how to obtain and apply a [!UICONTROL security patch] that has been released, but instructions are unavailable.
 ---
 # How to obtain and apply [!UICONTROL security patch]